alecroy/alecroy.github.io/_posts/2015-05-16-understanding-metalsmith.md

 ---
 layout: post
 title: "Understanding Metalsmith"
-date: 2015-05-17 12:00
+date: 2015-05-16 23:40
 ---

-This past Saturday I learned a lot more about alternatives to Jekyll.
+Today, I learned a lot more about alternatives to Jekyll.
 A local developer (thanks, Chris!) pointed me towards [assemble.io][asmbl], an all-Javascript solution.
 That really piqued my interest, so I downloaded Assemble.
 I think Jekyll is great, but adding a JS parser/generator tool to my toolbag would be worth it.

 While I waited for an unusually lengthy `npm install` I stumbled upon [Hexo][hexo] and [Metalsmith][metal], among [others][st-gen].
 I might stick to Assemble, but I'll admit it seemed like it might take a while to set up.
 As long as I'm considering ditching Jekyll, why not shop around?